tango-controls/tango-doc/source/administration/services/hdbpp/hdb++-design-guidelines.rst

 Table 5: LibConfiguration parameters for database.

 .. note::
-    *libename* should be set to one of the following values:
+    *libname* should be set to one of the following values:

     libname=libhdb++mysql.so      if you intend to use HDB++ with the MySQL backend libname=libhdbmysql.so        if you intend to use HDB++ with the MySQL Legacy backend libname=libhdb++cassandra.so  if you intend to use HDB++ with the Cassandra backend

-    This library specified in LibConfiguration->libname is loaded dynamically by *hdb++-cm-srv device server*.
+    The library specified in LibConfiguration->libname is loaded dynamically by the EventSubscriber device (e.g. *hdb++-es-srv*).
-    You will need to have your LD_LIBRARY_PATH environment variable correctly set (including the directory where the library you intend to use is located) to have the hdb++-cm-srv working as expected.
+    You need to have your LD_LIBRARY_PATH environment variable correctly set (including the directory where the library you intend to use is located).

     libhdb++mysql and libhdb++cassandra are just implementations of the classes defined in libhdb++ library.
     The user can decide which implementation to use by specifying this LibConfiguration -> libname device property config parameter.

-    The device server will load dynamically (using dlopen()) during the device server initialization the library configured by the user.
+    The device dynamically laods the configured library configured (using dlopen()) during the device initialization.
     See `Database interface`_ section for more information.